ncu-cryosensing/FRAME/README.md

 #### Steps

 1. Make sure the following software is installed.
-You will need these packages to proceed.

   - **Node.js 16 or later**
   - **npm** (included with Node.js) or **yarn**

-2. (Optional) If you would like to activate AI assessments for the metadata content, you will need an API key from the AI agent.
+2. (Optional but recommended) If you would like to activate AI assessments for full functionality, you will need an API key from an AI agent.
 Here we recommend getting an API key from [OpenRouter](https://openrouter.ai/keys).
 Once you obtain an AI API key, create a `.env` file in the `api-service` folder with the following content:

   ```env
   OPENROUTER_API_KEY=your_ai_api_key
   ```

-  Remember to replace `your_ai_api_key` with your actual API key!
+  Remember to replace `your_ai_api_key` with your actual API key.

 3. Get the source code of FRAME from the project repository, and navigate to the project folder: